-You filled out the online application form.
+You filled out the online application form for the quality assurance test engineer role.
 You pressed Submit or Send or Upload.
 Maybe you got a confirming e-mail, maybe not.
 Now comes the winter of your discontent as the clock ticks, hours turn to days or weeks, and your thumbs grow weary from twiddling.

 Following up with the company after you apply is a critical step in the job search.
 According to Jill Gaynor, Staffing Consultant at John Leonard Employment Services, follow up “projects your level of interest and commitment to the position at hand.”
 A call to the hiring manager can bring your name and resume to his/her attention, Gaynor said, and separate you from the hundreds of resumes still to be reviewed while showing you understand the importance of timely follow-through.

 But how to follow up without being annoying or coming off as desperate?
 Ladders asked hiring managers, career coaches and the etiquette gurus at Emily Post for their advice on when to follow up after you’ve submitted your job application and resume and how to do so without committing a follow-up faux pas.

 Bruce Powell, managing partner of human-resources consultant IQ PARTNERS Inc., advises job seekers to note the close date on the job posting.
 “Don’t call or follow up before the posting has even closed,” he said.
 If there is a posting deadline, Powell said, wait a week after the deadline to follow up to give the company a chance to sort through resumes and schedule interviews.
 If you follow up before this date or a day after the deadline, you come off looking impatient, he said.
 “A week (five business days) is a good balance between giving the company ample time to take first steps but not waiting so long that they’re likely to be deep into the hiring process already.”

 Hi Mr. Smith,